Part-time Employment of NHRS Retirees - For Employers

 7. How does the 28-day separation from service work?

-A new retiree on or after January 1, 2019, cannot work in any part-time capacity, for any NHRS participating employer, until at least 28 days from his or her effective date of retirement, which is always the first of the month.
+A new retiree cannot work in any part-time capacity, for any NHRS-participating employer, until at least 28 days from his or her effective date of retirement, which is always the first of a month.
 Note: If a member is working in a second part-time position at the time of his or her retirement, he or she must cease working in the part-time position for 28 days from the retirement date.
 NHRS does not have the authority to waive the 28-day rule for any reason.

 8. An NHRS retiree works full-time for an employer whose Group I “Employee” members did not participate in NHRS at the time the retiree commenced employment.
 The employer later enrolled its “Employee” members in NHRS and, at that point, the retiree exercised the option to not participate in the retirement system pursuant to RSA 100-A:22 (Modifications).
 Is the retiree subject to the part-time provisions?